b-jesch/service.pvr.manager/README.md

 1. YOU KNOW WHAT A TERMINAL CONSOLE IS AND YOU ARE ABLE TO USE IT.

 2. THIS ADDON USE ACPI-WAKEUP OVER RTC.
 YOUR MAINBOARD MUST SUPPORT THIS PROPERLY.
 NOTE THAT IN YOUR APM-SETTINGS OF YOUR BOARD THE RTC WAKEUP SHOULD BE SET TO ‘by OS’ OR ‘disabled’.
+YOU CAN ALSO USE A SPECIAL USB REMOTE CONTROLLER 'Y.A.R.D.2'.
+IF THIS IS CHOOSEN, THE RTC OF Y.A.R.D.2 IS USED.

-3. THIS README USES kodi AS THE DEFAULT USER.
-IF KODI IS RUNNING WITH A DIFFERENT USERNAME, CHANGE ALL OCCURENCES OF '/home/kodi/' TO '/home/yourusername/' IN YOUR PATHNAMES/NAMES.
+3. THIS README USES ```kodi``` AS THE DEFAULT USER.
+IF KODI IS RUNNING WITH A DIFFERENT USERNAME, CHANGE ALL OCCURENCES OF ```/home/kodi/``` TO ```/home/yourusername/``` IN YOUR PATHNAMES/NAMES.

 Installation
 ------------